 "Your doctor can run the necessary tests to rule out more serious causes of colored sweat, such as infection, jaundice, hematidrosis (bloody sweat) and poisoning," Hadley King, MD, New York City-based board-certified dermatologist, tells LIVESTRONG.com.

-Tracking your daily activities for two to three weeks — such as what you've eaten and any chemicals you've come into contact with — leading up to your doctor's appointment can be helpful in determining your triggers and what the potential culprits might be.
+Tracking your daily activities for two to three weeks — such as what you've eaten and any chemicals you've come into contact with as well as vitamins, supplements or new medications you're taking — leading up to your doctor's appointment can be helpful in determining your triggers and what the potential culprits might be.

 It's also important to talk to your doctor about any emotional distress you're experiencing in relation to your chromhidrosis, as feeling self-conscious about it is totally normal, Dr. King says: "Although it's a rare condition, you're not alone — there are therapists and counseling available to help you out."